 KEY constraints are usually managed by the database administrator.

-You must use the same data type for corresponding columns in the dependent and referenced tables.
-The column names need not match.
+You must use the same datatype for corresponding columns in the dependent and referenced tables.
+The column names do not need to match.

 Because foreign keys reference primary and unique keys of the parent table, and